Siltation Monitoring Plan

 Introduction

+It's impossible to dredge without spilling some part of the sediment into the water.
 Sediment spill may negatively affect the biota.
 Benthic filtering organisms are sensitive for sediment accumulation and elevated near-bed sediment concentrations.
 Benthic primary producers are negatively affected by a decrease in incident light caused by suspended sediment in the water column, while pelagic organisms may be directly harmed by it.
-The graph below illustrates a measurement station and how the data collected relates to these factors.

 Why monitoring?